tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 ### Data-driven prose and poetry
 Other people in CSV are quite into Twitter bots and into finding unintentional haikus.
-Check out our [TreasuryIO](http://twitter.com/TreasuryIO) bot.
+Check out our [TreasuryIO](http://twitter.com/TreasuryIO) bot!

-These show how data can be turned into something that doesn't feel very quantitative at all.
+## Conclusion
+You can make a data table from any collection of things.
+Once you have data in a data table, you can use a plethora of quantitative methods to work with it.
+And then you can use these data to inform your creation of other things, even if they don't seem very quantitative at all.